-For more information about aggregate functions, see Chapter 8, "Creating User-Defined Aggregates."
+For more information about aggregate functions, see Chapter 8, "Creating User-Defined Aggregates," on page 8-1.
 Aggregate functions use the support functions to compute the aggregate result.
-For information on support functions, see Chapter 10, "Writing Support Functions."
+For information on support functions, see Chapter 10, "Writing Support Functions," on page 10-1.